Zutchey/FedoraPostInstallScript/README.md

 ## Important Warnings & Prerequisites

-* **NOT TESTED ON NVIDIA OR INTEL GPUS!** This script primarily uses configurations favorable for **AMD** users.
+* **NOT TESTED ON NVIDIA OR INTEL GPUS!** This Script Was Specifically Made With AMD In Mind.
-* **Fresh Install Recommended:** Running this on an existing system **might delete your already set configurations**.
-Proceed with caution.
+* **Fresh Install Recommended:** Proceed with caution.
+Running This On An Existing System **Might Delete You Already Set Configurations**.
-* **Purpose:** This script is intended to ease new users into Fedora Linux by automating setup steps.
-This script is meant to be a one input plug and play script, however you may be prompted for your `sudo` password more than once, due to sudo timeout.
+* **Purpose:** This Script Is Intended To Ease New Users Into Fedora Linux By Automating Setup Steps.
+This Script Is Meant To Be A One Input Plug And Play Script, However You May Be Prompted For Your `sudo` Password More Than Once, Due To Sudo Timeout.

 ---

 ## Core Setup

-This main script handles foundational setup, driver configuration, and system optimizations.
-It must be run first.
+This Main Script Handles Updating System, Enabling Repositories, Proper Codec Installation, Package Installation, And A Few Tweaks.
+The Second Script Is Optimal And Only Contains Additional Applications

 ### **Installation Instructions**

-Copy and paste the entire block below into your terminal to start the process:
+Copy And Paste Block Below Into Your Terminal And Let The Magic Happen:
+**(CTRL + SHIFT + V TO PASTE INTO TERMINAL)**

 ```bash
 sudo dnf install git -y